landalex/enpass-to-1password/README.md

 3. Convert your data
     * `node convert.js <YOUR ENPASS FILE>.json <NAME OF OUTPUT FILE>.csv`
     * Example: `node convert.js enpass.json 1password.csv`
+    * Script will output two files: `<NAME OF OUTPUT FILE>.csv` and `<NAME OF OUTPUT FILE>-notes.csv`.
+The first file has all login/password/uncategorized entries, and the second has all secure notes.
+4. Use the [mrc-converter-suite](https://1password.community/discussion/comment/494051/#Comment_494051) to convert these CSV files to .1pif files.
+    * `/usr/bin/perl convert.pl csv <NAME OF OUTPUT FILE>.csv -v --addfields --outfile <NAME OF OUTPUT FILE>`
+    * Run this command for both CSV outputs.
+Use different outfiles to prevent overwriting the previous conversion (or just convert and import to 1password one at a time).
-4. Import the generated CSV file into 1password.
-Or dashlane.
-Or Whatever.
+5. Import the resulting .1pif file into 1password.

-**Note: Only elements with the types "Login", "Password" and "Uncategorized" are converted.
-Whereby "Uncategorized" worked for me, but I can imagine that it can lead to problems for others here.**
+**Note: Only elements with the types "Login", "Password", "Uncategorized", or "Note" are converted.**

 *During the conversion, all unconverted elements are displayed in the console.
 These can then be maintained manually.
 Optionally this log can be saved to a text file.*